 - How to create a logical URL structure (which follows your page hierarchy)

-- Why it’s important to have a website that loads fast
+- What is page speed and why it’s important to have a website that loads fast

-Duplicate and thin content: How to deal with thin content and fix duplicate content issues
+Duplicate content: How to fix duplicate content issues in Shopify?

-- What is duplicate content, and why it’s bad for your rankings
+- What is duplicate content and why it is an SEO issue

 - How to audit your website for duplicate content